 Image

-Offer support, don’t nag
+Offer motivation and encouragement, don’t nag

 Image

-Offer to do smoke-free activities
+Suggest smoke-free activities

 Image